lucanicaki/swqa_tech_assignment/AI_USAGE_DISCLOSURE_ASSIGNMENT_1.md

 I used **Claude (Anthropic, claude-sonnet model)** as an intellectual sparring partner throughout this assignment.

 I chose Claude specifically because I wanted a tool capable of engaging at a conceptual level — one that could challenge my reasoning and push back on assumptions, rather than simply generating structured output on demand.
 For a QA assignment where the quality of thinking matters more than the formatting of answers, I needed a tool that would function like a knowledgeable peer reviewer rather than a writing assistant.
+I also used it for formatting to make my solution more structured, which would give me a competitive advantage.

 ---